Transcranial-Solutions/ICONProject/README.md

 # ICONProject
-Codes related to ICON Blockchain Network (ICX)
+Codes related to data analysis on ICON Network (ICX)